liris-xr/PLUME/docs/demonstration/eye-gaze.md

 ## Export generated eye-gaze heatmap for ex-situ analysis
 Generated heatmaps can be exported (using download icon).
 Every object included in the heatmap will be exported as a point cloud.
 The point cloud integrates a scalar values corresponding to the time spent gazing at the object.
 You can use [Cloud Compare](https://www.danielgm.net/cc/) to view exported heatmaps.

-TODO: add a screeshot of CloudCompare.
+TODO: add a screenshot of CloudCompare.